-Use the Fine Collection Center's (FCC) online system for retrieving your lost ticket information.
-You can search by name or citation number.
+In Missouri, you can use the Fine Collection Center's (FCC) online system for retrieving your lost ticket and traffic violation information.
+You can search by name or traffic citation number.

-Wait another day or two if you cannot find your citation.
-Sometimes it may take the FCC extra time to enter a traffic ticket into its database.
+Wait another day or two if you cannot find your MO traffic citation.
+Sometimes it may take the Missouri FCC extra time to enter a traffic ticket into its database.

-After retrieving your ticket information, you will need to enter one of two pleas:
+After retrieving your lost traffic ticket information, you will need to plead either "guilty" or "not guilty."

 (Plead Guilty or No Contest)